Pavel Nedvěd: Euro 1996

 The Czech Republic were not expected to make an impact against the favoured Germany side in their opening match; Nedvěd missed two scoring chances and was one of ten players to receive a yellow card as Germany won 2–0.
 However, he contributed defensively, clearing a goal-bound shot from Christian Ziege off the line.

 Nedvěd scored his first senior international goal in his nation's Group C match against Italy, putting the Czech Republic in the lead 1–0 after four minutes.
-Although Italy scored an equaliser during the first half, they were reduced to ten men and the Czech Republic scored again before half-time for a 2–1 win.
+Although Italy scored an equaliser during the first half, they were reduced to ten men and the Czech Republic scored again before half-time for a 2–1 victory.
 Nedvěd played in the third group match, against Russia, receiving his second yellow card of the tournament as the Czechs tied 3–3 to advance to the knockout stage.

 Due to a suspension, Nedvěd missed the Czech Republic's quarter-final match against Portugal.
 The Czechs won in his absence and progressed.
 In the semi-final against France, Nedvěd was named man of the match as the Czech Republic advanced to the final after a penalty shoot–out, where he scored his nation's second penalty shot.
 He and the Czech Republic team lost 2–1 in the final to Germany, who scored a golden goal.

 Euro 2000

-Before Euro 2000, Nedvěd was unable to train normally due to an ankle injury.
+Before Euro 2000, Nedvěd could not train normally due to an ankle injury.
 The Czechs' first match (against the Netherlands) saw him and international teammate Jan Koller hit the woodwork without scoring, before the Dutch scored a controversial penalty to win 1–0.
 In the second match, against France, he was fouled, where the resultant Czech penalty was converted by Karel Poborský to even the score at 1–1.
 Despite two shots on goal, Nedvěd could not beat French goalkeeper Fabien Barthez and France won the match 2–1.
-He played in the third group match, against Denmark; despite the Czechs' 2–0 victory, the team was eliminated from the tournament.
+Already eliminated after two matches, he played in the third group match, against Denmark; the Czechs achieved a 2–0 victory.
 After Euro 2000, Nedvěd took over the national team captaincy from Jiří Němec.

 Euro 2004

 Nedvěd was instrumental in the Euro 2004 group stage match against the Netherlands.
-Two goals down after 19 minutes, he gave a man of the match performance as the Czechs rebounded to win 3–2.
-Nine players (including Nedvěd) were rested for the group match against Germany, with the Czechs already qualified for the knockout stage.
+With two goals down after 19 minutes, he gave a man of the match performance as the Czechs rebounded to win 3–2.
+Nine players, including Nedvěd, were rested for the group match against Germany, with the Czechs already qualified for the knockout stage.
 He received a yellow card, upheld on appeal, in the quarter-final match against Denmark.
 This meant Nedvěd would miss the final if he received another yellow card in the semi-final against Greece.
-However, Greece defeated the Czechs and Nedvěd was substituted after a knee injury.
+However, Greece defeated the Czechs, and Nedvěd came off as a substitute after a knee injury.
 After their exit from the tournament, Nedvěd announced his retirement from the national team; he was named to the Team of the Tournament alongside countrymen Petr Čech and Milan Baroš.